aj00200/BBot/README.md

 # Support

 ## IRC channel
 An easy way to get support is to hop on our IRC channel and chat with other users.
-It's the #BBot channel on the [OSPnet](http://ospnet.org) network: irc://irc.ospnet.org/#bbot
+It's the #bbot channel on the [OSPnet](http://ospnet.org) network: irc://irc.ospnet.org/#bbot (SSL: 6697 - SSL may be required some time in the near future)